juicedata/juicefs-csi-driver/README.md

 2. Deploy

-**If the check command returns a non-empty result**, it means that the `root-dir` path of the kubelet is not the default, so you need to update the `kubeletDir` path in the CSI Driver's deployment file and deploy.
+**If the check command returns a non-empty result**, it means that the `root-dir` path of the kubelet is not the default value, so you need to update the `kubeletDir` path in the CSI Driver's deployment file and deploy.

 ```shell
 # Kubernetes version >= v1.18